lightup-data/lightctl/docs/kpi.yaml.md

   interval: integer                     # interval in seconds - second, minute, hour, day, week
                                         # encoded as 1 | 60 | 3600 | 86400 | 604800
+                                        # this could also be string (since we may need to support month)

   valueColumns: [ string ]              # columns to monitor
   timestampColumn: string               # timestamp column